karmab/kcli/README.rst

 When launching a plan, the plan name is optional.
 If not is provided, a random generated keyword will be used.
-This keyword will be a fun name based on this cool python project: `name generator <https://github.com/shamrin/namesgenerator>`__, which emulates Docker container names :).
+This keyword will be a fun name based on this cool project: `name generator <https://github.com/shamrin/namesgenerator>`__, which emulates Docker container names

 If a file with the plan isnt specified with -f , the file kcli\_plan.yml in the current directory will be used, if available.